 - Humans have milled it for tens of thousands of years.

 - The oldest type of wheat is einkorn (“single grain” in German)

-- It is NOT white; the flour goes through a bleaching process (with stuff such as chlorine gas or benzoyl peroxide) to become white.
+- It is NOT white; the flour goes through a bleaching process (with chlorine gas or benzoyl peroxide) to become white.

 - It is high in carbohydrates (approximately 76g/100g flour), therefore a no-no for Keto diets.

 - The main difference between refined and unrefined grains is that the more flour is processed, the easier it is metabolised into glucose in your body, meaning it transforms in sugar (blood sugar).